smartarch/extremexp-llm/patterns.md

 ### Link existence with a property

-Rationale: Can the LLM determine if there is a flow link between two tasks?
+Rationale: Can the LLM determine whether there is a flow link between two tasks?

 Parameters: